 5. Prevent hacking through complex passwords

-Essential tip: create a secure password and don't reuse passwords
+Essential tip: create a strong password and NEVER reuse passwords

-Our next step on how to protect WP from hackers talks about a much-cliched topic - passwords.
+Our next step on how to protect WordPress from hackers talks about a much-cliched topic: passwords.

 A startling number of people think long, complicated passwords are overrated and will prefer something shorter and easier to remember; a fact hackers know and take advantage of.